jjg/uhf-plus/README.md

 ![Photo of the first prototype built into an old cable box](hardware/type1/prototype.jpg)

 Type 1 is the original set-top-box design intended for use with a standard television.

+The prototype shown here was made from an off-the-shelf cable box, an old Raspberry Pi and a handmade power supply.
+After experimentation it was found to be unsatisfying from both a technical and aesthetic perspective.
+A new design based on a custom 3D-printed case is underway and will share the same mechanical channel control as the Type 2.

 ### Type 2